7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is designed to be tough and durable, meaning it won’t break apart when wet, which can lead to the possibility of blockages to your pipes.
+Dental floss is made to be sturdy, which means it won’t break apart when wet, which can lead to the possibility of blockages to your pipes.

 7. Paper towels

-If you flush any of the seven items will eventually lead to blocked drains as well as damaged pipelines within the plumbing system of your home, which can result in an unexpected cost to the homeowner.
-Be mindful of what you put down the drain.
+If you flush one of these seven things will eventually lead to blocked drains as well as damaged pipelines within the plumbing system of your home, which will incur a huge cost to the homeowner.
+Be mindful of the items you flush down the toilet.

 | Item | Reason for not Flushing |